Rules & Regulations

 b.
 A valid photo ID and vehicle registration is required to have the boot removed from the vehicle.

 i.
-If the vehicle belongs to a guest, the guest must identify the student he/she is visiting and that student must verify that he/she is responsible for the guest.
+If the vehicle belongs to a guest, the guest must identify the student they are visiting and that student must verify that they are responsible for the guest.

 c.
 Failure to produce proper ID and/or identify or verify the student sponsor may subject the violator to the following: